 1. The person responsible for dealing with any complaint about the service which we provide is Bindi Shah, our Complaints Manager.

 2. If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer him or her to the Complaints Manager.
-If the Complaints Manager is not available at the time, then the patient will be told when they will be able to talk to the complaints manager and arrangements will be made for this to happen.
-The member of staff will take brief details of the complaint and pass them on.
-If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.
+The member of staff will take brief details of the complaint and pass them on to the Complaints Manager.
+If necessary we may ask you to put your complaint in writing.

 3. If the patient complains in writing the letter or email will be passed on to the Complaints Manager.